Galois Theory HT25, Separability

 - If $f$ is not irreducible, and each of its irreducible factors in $F[t]$ is separable.

-What does this particular definition of separability imply about every non-constant polynomial over a field of characteristic zero?
+What does this particular definition of separability imply about every non-constant polynomial over a field of characteristic zero, and as a consequence about every finite extension over a field of characteristic zero?

 It is separable.